stellar/soroban-quest/quests/1-hello-world/README.md

 We can now move on to actually _build_ our contract!
 I know you didn't think you would make it this far.
 Give yourself a pat on the back!

-_The build process compiles our Rust code into a binary that is purpose-built for the WebAssembly environment that Soroban will provide for it._
+_The build process will compile our Rust code into a binary that is purpose-built for the WebAssembly environment that Soroban will provide for it._

 If you need some instructions to help you along with this step, you can check out the [build tutorial][docs-build] in the Soroban documentation.
 Here's the short story version of what you'll need to build the contract.
-Run these commands from within your Testnet terminal:
+Run these commands from within your Testnet terminal.

 ```bash
 # change into the quest directory